· 5 min read

 Written in by Simon Lehmann Editor

 Most general-purpose films trade resolution for speed.
-Pan F Plus sits at the opposite end of that bargain: a slow panchromatic emulsion built so that grain and resolving power, not light sensitivity, are the controlling priorities.
+Pan F Plus, made by HARMAN technology Limited at Mobberley in Cheshire, sits at the opposite end of that bargain: a slow panchromatic emulsion built so that grain and resolving power, not light sensitivity, are the controlling priorities.
 Understanding what that buys, and what it costs in handling, explains where the film belongs and where it does not.
+The figures below are taken from the current ILFORD Technical Information sheet B26; where the film’s behaviour has been measured independently, that is noted.

 How Fujifilm Neopan 100 Acros II resists reciprocity failure to 120 seconds, and what its Super Fine-Sigma grain delivers.